 Not all medications are safe in pregnancy.
 Some medications can seriously harm an unborn baby.

 Do YOU know if your medications are safe in pregnancy?
 If not, just ask.
 If you are taking medications that are dangerous in pregnancy, you must use contraception.
 Do you need help with this?
 Just ask!

 If you want to become pregnant, talk to your doctor so that we can help you plan a pregnancy that is safe for you and safe for your baby.

 The Jefferiss Wing at St Mary’s Hospital runs a confidential sexual health clinic for young people.
 Find out how you can access sexual health services at the Jefferiss Wing.

 Everyone reacts differently to alcohol.
 Your height, weight, sex and medications are just some of the factors that play a part in how alcohol affects you.
 Even what you had to eat that day or how much sleep you've had recently can make a difference to how you feel when you drink.

 To keep health risks from alcohol to a low level, the UK Chief Medical Officer has advised that it is safest not to drink more than 14 units a week on a regular basis.

 … just don’t do it!
-It is so expensive and we all know how bad it is for your health and the health of those around you.
-Learn more here on NHS.uk.
+It is so expensive, and we all know how bad it is for your health and the health of those around you.
+Learn more on the NHS website

 We cannot condone the use of illicit drugs.
 If you need help, it’s OK to talk.
 Remember – you have a right to confidentiality from your doctor.
-You can also get advice at NHS.uk.
+You can also get advice on the NHS website

 Further online resources: